 On-campus student employment is an important factor for both students and the College employer.
 For students, it means financial assistance as well as a valuable work/educational experience.
 For employers, it provides the kind of help needed for peak periods and other situations where full-time, regular employment would be impractical.
 It is, therefore, a mutually beneficial arrangement.

-Information for Student Employees
+Information for Students & Student Workers

 International students must obtain a Social Security Card in order to work.
 The Center for Global Engagement assists students in filing the appropriate applications.